How can I work with HLS students?

-- The student’s work must be law-related and involve the application or interpretation of law, formulation of legal policy, or drafting of legislation or regulations.
+- The students’ work must be law-related and involve the application or interpretation of law, formulation of legal policy, drafting of legislation or regulations.
 Students should not do clerical or fundraising work.
 Eligible tasks include: assisting an attorney at a trial, client and witness interviewing and investigation, drafting documents, assisting pro se litigants in court, community legal education, research and writing, or policy analysis.

-- HLS requires J.D students to perform at least 50 hours of unpaid legal work for nonprofit, governmental agency or law firm (working solely on pro bono matters).
+- HLS requires J.D. students to perform at least 50 hours of unpaid legal work for nonprofit, governmental agency or law firm (working solely on pro bono matters).

-- During Fall and Spring terms, students have the option to choose their weekly/ hourly commitment, depending on their class and other extra-curricular commitments.
+- During fall and spring terms, students have the option to choose their weekly/ hourly commitment, depending on their class and other extra-curricular commitments.
 They may choose between 8, 12, 16, or 20 hours per week.
-During winter term, which is held in January, for approximately three weeks, students are required to work full-time.
+During winter term, which is held in January for approximately three weeks, students are required to work full-time.